-1.8 Scope of the Study
+1.7 Scope of the Study

 This research took place in Aceh, Indonesia.
-Aceh was chosen because the province is being seriously concerned and recovered after the tsunami disaster and the long lasting conflict.
+Aceh was chosen because the province is being seriously concerned and recovered after the region encountered the tsunami disaster and the long lasting conflict.
 Education in Aceh attracts attention of the government, overseas donor agencies and researchers.
-This research merely focused on instructional leadership practices of the principals of the excellent schools in Aceh, Indonesia.
-The extent to which the excellent school principals practice instructional leadership functions is addressed in this investigation.
-The excellent schools here were meant (see Appendix A) the excellent/effective senior high schools under the Education Service Office (Dinas Pendidikan) of the Aceh Special province which are also under the control of the Ministry of National Education of the Republic of Indonesia.
+This research merely focused on instructional leadership practices of the excellent school principals in Aceh, Indonesia.
+The excellent schools here were meant the excellent/effective senior high schools under the Education Service Office (Dinas Pendidikan) of the Aceh Province which are also under the control of the Ministry of National Education of the Republic of Indonesia.
 There are many different excellent/effective schools in Aceh of all levels such as those under the Ministry of Religious Affair and others.
 However, for scholarly reasons and other limitations such as time and budget constraints, the research simply concentrated on the excellent senior high schools under the control of the Ministry of National Education of the Republic of Indonesia/the Education Service Office (Dinas pendidikan) of the Aceh Province.

 Private excellent schools purposely erected as a response to the conflict and tsunami recovery process also exist in Aceh.
 Among others, they include the Turkish Bilingual Schools built by the Turkish Government, and the Sukma Bangsa High Schools built by a businessman and Aceh native, Surya Paloh.
 Such schools are not part of this research.
 There are also some Islamic excellent schools under the Ministry of Religious Affair such as Model MAN (Madrasah Aliyah Negeri), Islamic excellent senior high schools, and Model MTSN (Madrasah Tsanawiyah Negeri), Islamic excellent junior high schools, and some other effective integrated boarding schools in Aceh.
-However, these schools are also excluded from this investigation.
+These schools are also excluded from this investigation.

-1.9 Delimitation and limitations
+1.8 Delimitation and limitations

 One of the limitations of this study is the vague definition of the term excellent school.
-The concept of excellent school is not the same as that of effective school.
+The concept of excellent school is not exactly the same as that of effective school.
 There is no evidence that an excellent school is an effective school.
-The government of Aceh initiates the establishment of excellent schools without worrying too much about the standards it has to fulfill, with the dream that excellent schools initiated now become effective schools someday, which are developing in stages.
+The government of Aceh, Indonesia initiates the establishment of excellent schools without worrying too much about the standards it has to fulfill, with the dream that excellent schools initiated now become effective schools someday, which are developing in stages.
 However, excellent school is just the setting in which the investigation is carried out.
 It is not part of the construct of this inquiry.